mattcg/exiflocation/README.md

 # ExifLocation #

-Client-side GPS coordinate extraction using JavaScript.
+Client and server-side GPS coordinate extraction using JavaScript.

 ## Install ##